Think of the common phrase you heard growing up:

-- Enable site visitors to navigate throughout your domain in a logical, predictable manner.
+- Enable site visitors to navigate throughout your domain in a logical, predictable manner using anchor text.

-- Pass link equity (a measurement of authority and rank-worthiness) between pages, which is a key part of any link building strategy.
+- Pass link equity (i.e., a measurement of authority and rank-worthiness) between pages, which is a key part of any link building strategy.

 External = links that connect pages from different domains.

 - Serve as “third-party votes” for the authority and credibility of the page that is linked to, often seen in guest posting or editorial links.

-- Provide relevant context and additional information to users who land on one page then navigate to another via a hyperlink.
+- Provide relevant context and additional content to users who land on one page then navigate to another via a hyperlink.

-- Direct traffic to targeted pages on separate domains, which may be beneficial for affiliate marketing programs, cross-channel campaigns and collaborative marketing efforts.
+- Direct traffic to targeted pages on separate domains, which may benefit content marketing, social media campaigns, and collaborative marketing efforts.